diyaryildirim/Csharpschoollearning/README.md

 # csharplearning School version
-New language
+New language to Programming school
-Change me! method
+Yeni başlayanlar için örnekler